duckets/dj-tuition/content/en/wedding.md

 This package includes:

-- Ten hours of tuition, split into multiple two & one-hour sessions.
+- Ten hours for tuition, coaching and rehearsal, split into multiple two & one-hour sessions.
-- Help and advice on selecting and acquiring songs, including finding the best remixes and versions suitable for DJing
+- Help and advice on selecting and acquiring songs, including finding the best remixes and versions suitable for DJing.
-- Curating your final playlist, helping you rehearse it, and providing feedback on your practice and progress between lessons
+- Curating your final playlist, helping you rehearse it, and providing feedback on your practice and progress between lessons.
-- Liasing with your wedding DJ to ensure the final performance goes smoothly (for example, with equipment compatibility, etc)
+- Liasing with your wedding DJ to ensure the final performance goes smoothly (for example, with equipment compatibility, etc).

-### **Cost: £500**
+### **Cost: £400**

 Please get in touch for further information, or if you have any questions about this package.